-Develop and write down the menu for a formal 3- or 4-course dinner or a finger lunch for ...
+Develop and write down the menu for a formal 3-course dinner for a special occasion that will be suitable for clients suffering from two different food-related health conditions.

 Giving instructions in a chronological order

 Write out a recipe.